errordeveloper/californium-jruby/README.md

 # Californium/JRuby

-This project attempts to bring Matthias Kovatsch's CoAP (Constrained Application Protocol) Java framework to the Ruby (well, JRuby) community to enable future ReSTfull applications using CoAP and hopefully combine "the nice" Ruby language with so-well-known performance of JRuby!
+This project attempts to bring [Matthias Kovatsch's CoAP (Constrained Application Protocol) Java framework][cf-repo] to the Ruby (well, JRuby) community to enable future ReSTfull applications using CoAP and hopefully combine "the nice" Ruby language with so-well-known performance of JRuby!
-Californium is in fact a very comprehensive framework and I wouldn't bother having a ago at doing that in Ruby from scratch, so let's just use what JRuby can do - bind to the Java API.
+[Californium is in fact a very comprehensive framework][cf-page] and I wouldn't bother having a ago at doing that in Ruby from scratch, so let's just use what JRuby can do - bind to the Java API.

 ## Dependencies